lydell/video-audio-sync/README.md

 _Work in progress._

-Tool for syncing up video and audio.

-1.  `python3 extract.py my_video.mp4 aac`
-2. Upload the extracted video and audio files to the browser-based sync tool.
-3. Sync points of video and audio using the tool and download the resulting points file.
-4.  `python3 sync.py my_video_video.mp4 my_video_audio.aac points.json`
+Fix videos where the audio is out of sync, in much stranger ways than just a simple constant time shift.

-## Development
+## Background

+I transferred some old VHS cassettes to my computer using a video capture tool.
+The results were good, except that the audio was out-of-sync.

+The audio tracks of the videos were longer than the video tracks.
+But speeding the audio up to match in length didn’t help.
+(The videos are so long that you can’t hear the speed difference.)
+The audio was still not in sync.
+It turned out that the amount of time the audio was off differed throughout the video.
+We’re talking everything from a couple of seconds up to one and a half minutes, with no predictable pattern.

+Instead of speeding up the entire audio track, different segments of it needs to be sped up differently.
+I couldn’t find a tool that could do that in a somewhat automated fashion, so I built one myself (using technology I know and enjoy).

-Requirements:
+## Requirements:

-* [Node.js] 8
+* [Chrome]
 * [Python] 3.5
 * [ffmpeg] 3.3

-(Later versions might work as well.)
+Later versions might work as well.

-You need to know [Elm] and web technology, and perhaps a little bit about Python and ffmeg.
+### Browser support

+I noticed that [Firefox] does not report the correct length of the audio.
+[Chrome] \(and [Chromium]) does, however.
+The app _should_ work in any modern browser, but be aware that browsers may interpret media files differently.
+Also, I haven’t really tested anything other than Firefox and Chrome.

+## Usage

+1. Run `python3 extract.py summer94.mp4 aac` to separate the video and audio of
+    `summer94.mp4` their own files (assuming `aac` is the audio format).
+2. Open the separated video and audio files to the browser-based sync tool.
+3. Find matching points of video and audio using the tool and download the resulting points file.
+4. Run `python3 sync.py summer94_video.mp4 summer94_audio.aac points.json` to
+    speed up and slow down segments of `summer94_audio.aac` according to `points.json` and then produce a single file again.

+## Development

+For the frontend you’ll need [Node.js] 8 (or possibly later) and some knowledge about [Elm] and web technology.

 1.  `npm install`
 2.  `npm start`